Jiang2019Code/JilinCropMapping/README.md

 10:Other

-Since the article has not been published, if you are interested in our data.
+If you are interested in our data or want to cooperate,please contact us.
 The unzip password can be contacted by email:Jiangdy16@mails.jlu.edu.cn